Golemas7/sveltekit-auth0/README.md

 * `getPopupOpen` - will return if the login popup is open or not
 * `loginWithPopup` - will attempt to log the user in by providing a popup with a login window from Auth0
 * `logout` - will log the user out

+## Reporting issues, asking for features

+If you find any issues, please open up an issue on the [repository](https://github.com/Golemas7/sveltekit-auth0).
+You can also post anny feature suggestions or improvements there.

 ## Happy coding!